3fs/k8s-workshop/03_helm/01_install_chart.md

 helm install --name my-wiki stable/dokuwiki
 ```

-This command created the object and send them to k8s and the output describes,
+This command created the objects and send them to k8s and the output describes,
 which objects were created and show some basic information about the
 installation.